Raissa-Eti/ProjectManagement/README.md

 # ProjectManagement
-some descriptions about the project
+some descriptions about the projects in the folder